 The description of proton-proton collisions in the collinear approximation is based on the separation of hard scattering at the parton level convolved with universal parton densities encapsulating non-perturbative inputs~\cite{Plehn:2015dqa,Campbell:2017hsr},

-where the sum runs over partons inside the protons, $f_{a/b}$ are parton distribution functions (PDFs), $\hat{\sigma}$ is the partonic hard-scattering cross section, and $\theta$ represents parameter(s) of interest.
+where the sum runs over partons inside the protons, $f_{a/b}$ are parton distribution functions (PDFs), $\hat{\sigma}$ is the partonic hard-scattering cross-section, and $\theta$ represents parameter(s) of interest.
 A typical LHC analysis infers information on the parameter of interest $\theta$ through comparison with data measuring the observable $\sigma (\theta)$.
-We will be concerned primarily with inclusive cross sections, which are under better theoretical control than differential cross sections, including QCD radiation of jets, or fully exclusive event generation.
+We will be concerned primarily with inclusive cross sections, which are under better theoretical control than differential cross-sections, including QCD radiation of jets, or fully exclusive event generation.

-The partonic cross section $\hat{\sigma}$ is computed as a perturbative expansion in the QCD coupling $\alpha_s$~\cite{Heinrich:2020ybq}, but estimating the precision of a given truncation is challenging.
+The partonic cross-section $\hat{\sigma}$ is computed as a perturbative expansion in the QCD coupling $\alpha_s$~\cite{Heinrich:2020ybq}, but estimating the precision of a given truncation is challenging.
 Estimates based on the size of the expansion parameter $\alpha_s$, or $\alpha_s/\pi$, are fraught because the perturbative series formally has a zero radius of convergence, implying that at a high enough order one does not expect subsequent terms in the expansion to be smaller than the preceding ones.
-While most predictions for inclusive cross sections at the LHC appear to be convergent at least up to next-to-next-to-leading order (NNLO), naive estimates based on the size of the expansion parameter are found to be insufficiently conservative~\cite{Heinrich:2020ybq}.
+While most predictions for inclusive cross-sections at the LHC appear to be convergent at least up to next-to-next-to-leading order (NNLO), naive estimates based on the size of the expansion parameter are found to be insufficiently conservative~\cite{Heinrich:2020ybq}.

 The PDFs appearing in Eq.\eqref{eq:factorizationequation} are extracted from a large orthogonal dataset (keeping track of the scale dependence) under the assumption that the relevant processes are described by the SM~\cite{Iranipour:2022iak}, and include their own comprehensive uncertainty treatment~\cite{NNPDF:2019ubu,NNPDF:2021njg,Bailey:2020ooq,Hou:2019efy}.